Highway-Kebabbery/Job-Scraper/README.md

 **HTML**
 Through this project, I learned:
 * How to use an xpath to identify an element on a web page.
+* Learned to identify when a web page is embedded within another web page, as well as how to find and scrape the embedded webpage (because I can't scrape the host web page).

 **Debugging:**